DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     insights.

-If you’re ready to move from “basic data handling” to “practical analysis that actually answers questions,” this post is for you.
+If you’re ready to move from “basic data handling” to “practical analysis that answers questions,” this post is for you.

 ### 1.1 Flashbash: What We Discovered Last Time